 - acute lymphocytic leukemia (ALL)

 - chronic lymphocytic leukemia (CLL)

 Hematologists diagnose leukemia using a complete blood count (CBC), which reveals the presence of leukemia cells.
 Another indication that tells a hematologist if you might have leukemia is abnormally augmented levels of white blood cells or abnormally lower levels of red blood cells.

-This lymphatic malignancy is diagnosed using not only blood tests, but bone marrow biopsies, and imaging tests (such as CT scan or PET scan).
-The imaging tests are especially effective in helping to discern if the cancer has spread beyond the lymph nodes, to organs such as the lungs and spleen.
+This lymphatic malignancy is diagnosed using not only blood tests, but also bone marrow biopsies and imaging tests (such as CT scan or PET scan).
+The imaging tests are especially effective in helping to discern if the cancer has spread beyond the lymph nodes to organs such as the lungs and spleen.

 - Reticulocyte count: A test that measures the number of reticulocytes (premature red blood cells in your blood).

 - Peripheral smear: Where a sample of your blood is examined under a microscope.
 If you have iron-deficiency anemia, your red blood cells will look smaller and paler than normal.